w3c/wai-about-wai/_about/update.md

 We plan to publish the following documents by "Q2", which is April, May, June.
 To learn about "Candidate Recommendation" (**CR**), "Proposed Recommendation" (**PR**), and other stages, see [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

 * [ARIA 1.2](https://www.w3.org/TR/wai-aria-1.2/) to PR in Q2 2022
-* [Personalization documents](https://www.w3.org/WAI/personalization/) will be re-named "WAI-Adapt" and published as updated drafts or CR in Q2 2022
+* [WAI-Adapt documents](https://www.w3.org/WAI/adapt/) published as updated drafts or CR in Q2 2022
 * [WCAG 2.2](https://w3c.github.io/wcag/guidelines/22/) to CR in Q2 2022; finalized by September 2022

 Recent publications and other announcements are on the **[News page](/news/)**.